ARCHER2-HPC/archer2-website/support-access/status.md

 ## Current Issues

+No current issues.

+## Recently Resolved Issues

 ### Wednesday 28th July 12:00
+Following a power blip in the Edinburgh area, the compute nodes and lustre filesystem experienced issues.

-Our systems team and HPE are currently investigating an issue affecting compute nodes and lustre filesystem.
+The HPE team have now restored the compute nodes and the lustre filesystem is available again.

-We will provide further information as soon as we can.

-## Recently Resolved Issues
+We apologise for the disruption caused by the unplanned issues.
+Please report any further problems to the [Service desk](mailto:support@archer2.ac.uk) as usual.

 ### Wednesday 22nd July 11:00